netfoundry/minimal-mistakes/docs/_pages/v1-guide-rapidapi.md

 The result of these examples is functioning AppWAN which publishes an HTTP weather service to your client.
 All of the components except the client are public and hosted by NetFoundry.
 You could self-host any or all of these components to achieve other goals such as making your server invisible to the internet.

+You may safely ignore caveats in info cards such as this.
+These are slightly more advanced alternatives and details you may find helpful the second time through when you are beginning to customize your AppWAN topology.
+{: .notice--success}

 ### Workspace

 These examples make use of three tools that are available for all major OSs: